simbody/simbody/README.md

 On a Mac, the Xcode developer package gives LAPACK and BLAS to you via the Accelerate framework.
 Mac's come with the visualization dependencies.

 On Ubuntu, we need to get the dependencies ourselves.
-Run the following in a terminal:
+1. Get the necessary dependencies:
 ```
 $ sudo apt-get install cmake liblapack-dev
 ```

-If you want to use the CMake GUI, install `cmake-qt-gui`.
+2. If you want to use the CMake GUI, install `cmake-qt-gui`.

-Optionally, for visualization:
+3. For visualization (optional):
 ```
 $ sudo apt-get install freeglut3-dev libxi-dev libxmu-dev
 ```

-Optionally, for API documentation:
+4. For API documentation (optional):
 ```
 $ sudo apt-get install doxygen
 ```